-Given the Governor's announcement how are we to handle the requirement that there can not be more than 10 people together, are we to cease our 3.1 and IOP operations?
+UPDATED Given the Governor's announcement how are we to handle the requirement that there can not be more than 10 people together, are we to cease our 3.1 and IOP operations?

-IOP individual and group services may be provided by telehealth.
-Individual services may be provided by telephone.
+IOP group services may be provided by telehealth but not by voice only telephone.
+Individual services may be provided by either telehealth or voice only telephone.
+Voice only telephone may be used only if the individual is not able to access telehealth services.
 Social distancing should be practiced in the 3.1 Residential Treatment programs as well.
 If any individual exhibits symptoms, they should be separated from the others.
 See also Guidance for Recovery Residences and Residential Rehabilitation Programs.